 SOPs should be written with sufficient detail so that someone with limited experience with or knowledge of the procedure, but with a basic understanding, can successfully reproduce the procedure when unsupervised.

-Who should write a SOP?
+Who should write a SOP or a SOP templates?

 SOPs should be reviewed by one or more individuals with appropriate training and experience with the process.
 It is especially helpful if draft SOPs are actually tested by individuals other than the original writer before the SOPs are finalized.